-- A. How Then Should We Read the NT?
-Methods for NT Study - B. Introducing the Gospels: a.
+- A. Introducing the Gospels: a.
 What Is a Gospel? b.
-The "Synoptic Problem"
+The "Synoptic Problem" - B. Matthew: Jesus, the Jewish Messiah

 Complete on Canvas by Sunday 11:59pm: CELEBRATION (Quiz) #3 over New Interpreter's Study Bible articles, "Inspiration," "Culture and Religion," "Guidelines for Reading," and "Varieties of Readings"